Thomas Wilford: Member of Parliament

 He was Chairman of Committees from 1909 to 1910.

 Wilford was a member of the Wellington Harbour Board from 1900 to 1910, and chaired the Board from 1908 onwards.
 In 1901 Wilford ran for the Wellington mayoralty, losing to incumbent mayor John Aitken by 3,069 votes.
 He championed the redevelopment of the Hutt Road and railway linking Wellington city to the Hutt Valley from 1899 and 1911, skillfully working with and around local body groups to achieve a rather costly upgrade of the existing infrastructure.
 He resigned from the Harbour Board when he became Mayor of Wellington in 1910 for one year.
 After being re-elected unopposed he resigned as mayor of Wellington due to health issues.

 Wilford almost died in 1911 after complications following an appendicitis operation.
 His health was to never fully recover.
 Wilford was forced to sail to England in early 1912 for more advanced surgery and during this long absence his position within the Liberal party was significantly weakened.

 Minister

 He was Minister of Justice, Minister of Marine and Minister of Stamps in the World War I National government from 14 November 1917 to 22 August 1919 under William Massey.

 At a May 1919 caucus meeting to discuss the coalition between the Liberal and Reform parties a majority of members voted in favour of ending the arrangement upon leader Sir Joseph Ward's return from Europe.
-Wilford worked with his colleagues (particularly William MacDonald and George Warren Russell) to develop an updated policy manifesto for the next election.
+Wilford worked with his colleagues (particularly William MacDonald and George Russell) to develop an updated policy manifesto for the next election.
 Following Ward's failure to gain re-election to parliament at the 1919 general election, Wilford nominated MacDonald to assume the leadership of the Liberal Party.